Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 On average, there are more than 6 million car accidents on the roads of the United States every year.

-Out of those 6 million accidents, 3 million people are injured.
+Out of those 6 million accidents, there are around there are around 3 million accident victims.

 Of those 3 million injuries, two million of them are permanent.

-If you don't think those numbers are high, more than 25% of all car drivers will be involved in car accidents over a five year period.
+If you don't think those numbers are high, more than 25% of all drivers will be involved in motor vehicle accidents over a five-year period.

-That means that over the next five years, you have a 1 in 4 chance of being involved in a car accident.
+That means that over the next five years, you have a 1 in 4 chance of being involved in a motor vehicle accident.

 Pretty scary.

-The odds of you being injured in a car wreck are just as high.
+The odds of you suffering from some type of injury in a car wreck are just as high.

 Luckily, some injuries will resolve themselves within a few days without the need for medical treatment.